 As established big software providers continue to hammer their cloud offerings, companies interested in moving to the cloud should not only listen to what the early movers are doing and saying.
 They must also look for the community aspect—not just hosted software—that is key to unlocking the primary benefit of cloud.

-Greg Kefer is Vice President of Corporate Marketing for GT Nexus, a cloud-based collaboration platform provider.
+Greg Kefer is Vice President of Corporate Marketing for GT Nexus.
+Based in Oakland, Calif., GT Nexus provides a cloud-based collaboration platform to automate hundreds of supply chain processes on a global scale, across entire trade communities.
 For more information, visit www.gtnexus.com.